kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 1. Define Backend resource schema.
 2. Specify default Backend policies e.g. CredentialInjector and QoSController.
-3. Specify filter extension points for payload processing
+3. Specify filter extension points for payload processing.
-4. Align with multi-cluster and agentic networking proposals
+4. Align with multi-cluster and agentic networking proposals.
+5. Prototype this design in at least one implementation to validate `Backend` vs `Route` vs Mesh placement and refine the API surface based on real-world usage.

 # Additional Criteria